Platforms and vendors

 - Phoenix Contact and industrial networking hardware

-Electrical designs are prepared with AS/NZS 61439 for low-voltage switchgear assemblies, AS/NZS 3000 wiring rules and relevant machine safety obligations under AS 4024 in mind.
-We define segregation, earthing, short-circuit withstand, thermal management and protection requirements before the build starts.
-Component selection also considers availability, spares, washdown exposure, dust, heat and site maintenance standards.
+Electrical control panel designs are prepared with AS/NZS 61439 for low-voltage switchgear and controlgear assemblies, AS/NZS 3000 wiring rules and relevant machine safety obligations under AS 4024 in mind.
+We establish the assembly boundary, earthing, protection, short-circuit withstand, thermal management and verification requirements before the build starts.
+Component selection also considers availability, spares, washdown exposure, dust, heat and the maintenance standards the site already uses.

 Good electrical documentation reduces installation time, commissioning defects and future fault-finding effort.
-We produce schematic sets, single-line diagrams, terminal plans, cable schedules, network layouts and I/O lists with consistent tags and clear cross-references.
+We produce schematic sets, single-line diagrams, terminal plans, cable schedules, network layouts, bills of materials and I/O lists with consistent tags and clear cross-references.
+EPLAN and AutoCAD Electrical packages keep the schematic, terminal plan and cable schedule aligned as the design changes.
 Where the controls behaviour needs explanation, we add sequence notes, interlock tables and alarm references so the drawings connect cleanly to the PLC and SCADA scope.

 Control panel engineering is not the same as claiming every panel is manufactured in-house.
 Our role is to make the electrical package buildable, testable and maintainable, then support the panel builder, electricians and commissioning team through the work.
 That can include EPLAN or AutoCAD drawings, MCC layouts, I/O schedules, cable schedules, network layouts, FAT procedures, redline control and final as-built records.
-This keeps design intent connected to the physical panel and the PLC, SCADA and safety scope it must support.
+This keeps design intent connected to the physical panel and the PLC, SCADA, functional safety and automation commissioning scope it must support.

 Design outputs are prepared for manufacture, factory testing and installation.
-We coordinate with panel builders on enclosure layout, wire duct capacity, heat dissipation, gland plate arrangement and test points so workshop assembly is practical.
-Where required, we define FAT procedures for point-to-point testing, power-up checks, network validation and simulated I/O before dispatch.
+We coordinate with panel builders on enclosure layout, wire duct capacity, heat dissipation, gland plate arrangement, component availability and test points so workshop assembly is practical.
+Identifying these inputs early gives the project team a realistic basis for build sequencing and lead times, especially where drives, switchgear or specified components have to be confirmed before the workshop can start.
 During installation, we support cable routing, termination checks, loop testing and redline management so the final drawings match the installed system.

 Yes.
 Metromotion Controls provides control panel engineering in Melbourne from Mount Waverley, including electrical design documentation, EPLAN and AutoCAD drawing packages, MCC layouts, I/O lists, cable schedules, FAT support and panel-builder coordination.